-Tag signature: 'mill' (6d696c6ch)
+Tag signature: 'mill' (6d696c6ch).
+Permitted tag types: uInt32Number.

 The measurementInfoStructure measIlluminantMbr element defines the actual spectral power distribution (SPD) of the illuminant used to make measurements.
-It contains an array of values that defines the spectral output for each of the wavelengths defined by the measureIlluminantRange sub-tag.
+It contains an array of values that defines the spectral output for each of the wavelengths defined by the measureIlluminantRange subtag.
 The measureIlluminant element shall contain the same number of elements as are defined by the steps value of the measureIlluminantRange sub-tag.
 If the element is not present the exact SPD of the measurementilluminant shall be assumed to be unknown.